yesiamrocks/cssanimation.io/README.md

 **cssanimation.io** is a lightweight, modular CSS animation library built for front-end developers, creative coders, and UI ninjas.
 Get access to **300+ plug-and-play animation classes** (both pure CSS and GSAP-powered!) to bring your interfaces to life.
 From simple fades and zooms to dynamic letter effects and 3D transitions, we’ve got your motion design needs covered.

 You're in control.
-Just apply the [class names](./reference/cssanimation-reference.md) where you want them.
-Zero setup. **Zero setup.
+Just apply the [class names](./reference/cssanimation-reference.md) where you want them. **Zero setup.
 No JavaScript needed (unless you want GSAP).
 Just clean, reusable animations that "just work."**

 ## Why Developers Love It